-Minimum Requirements for Eligible Own Funds and Eligible Liabilities (MREL)
+Minimum Requirement for Own Funds and Eligible Liabilities (MREL)

-On 21 March 2023, Alpha Bank S.A., received a communication letter from the European Single Resolution Board including its decision for the minimum requirements for own funds and eligible liabilities (MREL).
+On 21 March 2023, Alpha Bank S.A., received a communication letter from the European Single Resolution Board including its decision for the minimum requirement for own funds and eligible liabilities (MREL).
 The requirements are based on the Recovery and Resolution Directive ("BRRD2"), which was incorporated into the Greek Law 4799/2021 on 18.5.2021.
 At the same time, by the same decision, the Resolution Authority defined the single point of entry (SPE) resolution strategy.
 According to the decision, from 1 January 2026 Alpha Bank S.A. is required to meet, on a consolidated basis, minimum MREL of 23.60% of the riskweighted assets and 5.91% of the Leverage ratio.
-The letter also sets out the intermediate MREL to be met from 1 January 2023, i.e. 19.92% of the risk-weighted assets (including the combined buffer requirement "CBR") and 5.91% of the leverage ratio.
-The final MREL ratio, expressed as a percentage of risk-weighted assets, does not include the CBR, which currently stands at 3.5%.
+The letter also sets out the intermediate MREL to be met from 1 January 2023, i.e. 19.94% of the risk-weighted assets (including the combined buffer requirement "CBR") and 5.91% of the leverage ratio.
+The final MREL ratio, expressed as a percentage of risk-weighted assets, does not include the CBR.
 Furthermore, the Resolution Authority has decided that Alpha Bank S.A. is not subject to requirement for subordinated MREL.
 Minimum requirements for own funds and eligible liabilities (MREL), including the transition compliance period, are in line with the expectations of Alpha Bank S.A.
 The long-term financing plan of Alpha Bank S.A. envisages further strengthening of MREL, so that these requirements can be met when they enter into force.
-In this context, the Bank issued in September and December 2021 senior bonds, amounting to €500 million and €400 million with a duration of six years and six months and two years respectively.
-Additionally, in October and December 2022 the Bank completed the issuance of senior bonds of €400 million and €450 million with a term of three and four years and six months respectively.
-The second issuance replaced the December 2021 issuance.
-More recently, on 1st February 2023, Alpha Services and Holdings issued Additional Tier 1 instruments ("AT1 Notes") of €400million in order to strengthen its regulatory capital position.
+In this context, the Bank issued in 2022 senior bonds of € 950 million in total.
+More recently, on 1st February 2023, Alpha Services and Holdings issued Additional Tier 1 instruments ("AT1 Notes") of €400 million in order to strengthen its regulatory capital position.
 The notes are perpetual, with fixed rate reset, a callable maturity of 5.5 years and yield of 11.875%.
 The said transaction was followed by a subsequent issuance of € 500 million senior preferred bond, with a maturity of 6 years and callable in year 5, with a coupon of 6.875% and a yield of 7%.
+The Bank, continuing to implement the strategy of achieving the MREL targets in a sustainable manner, while improving its financial profile and diversifying its funding sources, issued in June 2023 a six-year senior preferred bond of Euro 500 million.

-As of 31 March 2023, Bank's MREL ratio stood at 21.28%.
-The ratio includes the profit of the financial reporting period that ended on 31 March 2023 post a provision for dividend payout.
-The final MREL ratio minimum requirements is updated annually by the SRB.
+As of 30 September 2023, Bank's MREL ratio stood at 24.43%.
+The ratio includes the profit of the financial reporting period that ended on 30 September 2023 post a provision for dividend payout.
+The final MREL ratio minimum requirement is updated annually by the SRB.